octree/Highlightr/README.md

 It will never be as fast as a native solution, but it's fast enough to be used on a real time editor.

-It comes with a custom made HTML parser for creating NSAttributtedStrings, is pre-processing the themes and is preloading the JS libraries.
-As result it's taking around of 50 ms on my iPhone 6s for processing 500 lines of code.
+It's taking around of 13ms on my iPhone  iPhone Xs Max for processing 100 lines of swift code.

-## Documentation

-You can find the documentation for the latest release on [cocoadocs](http://cocoadocs.org/docsets/Highlightr/).

 ## License